“Once more unto the breach, dear friends, once more.” Our 12 week series of Saturday training rides to prepare for the

-Beginning March 31st, these Saturday training rides become increasingly difficult to help riders get ready for the Grand Tour.
+These Saturday training rides become increasingly difficult to help riders get ready for the Grand Tour.
 Our pledge: If you ride these trainers faithfully, you should be well prepared for your Grand Tour Double Metric, Double Century, Triple or Quad.
-Once the schedule is updated, check the ride schedule for March 31st for the start of the Saturday training rides.
+Once the schedule is updated, check the ride schedule for April for the start of the Saturday training rides.
 Route sheets will be available for download early in the same week of each ride.

 Boot camp for new Marines is an intensive 12 week period which historically turns boys into men.
 (Now that there are women in the Marines, I’m not sure that expression is apt – maybe I should just say it turns youngsters into Marines.)
 By coincidence, our annual training period for the Grand Tour is also 12 weeks long.
 During that period it is our hope to turn average cyclists into that most revered of all cyclists – the double rider.
 Marine training is tough and many wash out.
 We don’t think our training period is quite so difficult and we think many participants actually enjoy it.
 We don’t train 7 days a week – only on Saturdays and you aren’t forced to show up every week.
 We don’t have angry drill instructors yelling at you to “Get up that hill, maggot!”
 We don’t make you wear a uniform.
 We don’t punish failure with additional training.
 But despite these differences between our training and the Marines, it might help if you treated it a little like Marine training.